ICAEW's guide to directors' duties and responsibilities

 Other words and expressions that have a particular meaning are highlighted in the text and linked to the glossary for explanation.

 The Corporate Insolvency and Governance Act 2020 has temporarily relaxed the law on directors' liability for wrongful trading in light of COVID-19 on a retrospective basis.
-It provides that for this purpose a Court is to assume that directors of a relevant company are not responsible for any worsening of the financial position of the company or its creditors that occurs between 1 March and 30 September 2020.
+It provides that for this purpose a Court is to assume that directors of a relevant company are not responsible for any worsening of the financial position of the company or its creditors that occurs between 1 March and 30 September 2020 or between 26 November 2020 and 30 April 2021.
 Nevertheless, other insolvency laws, for instance on fraudulent trading, continue in force and companies that are, or may become, insolvent should continue to consider the possible implications carefully and seek advice where appropriate.

 Share your comments on the guideWe will use your feedback to keep this guide relevant to our members and other readers.